legionJP/DBMS_MYSQL/MySQL_Guide/Intro_to_SQL/Tables_DataTypes_Keys.md

   ```
   columns and fields forms a rows in a relational database technology .
 Rows also reffered as the tupels.
   ```
-  -->

 ## Data types :
 --- In many DB as  they supports data types are the : String , Numeric, and the Ddate and time

 #### Domain:
 ```
-A domain is a set of legal values that are assign to a attribute basically on the basis of the data type domain
+A domain is a set of legal values that are assign to a attribute basically on the basis of the data type domain.
 like numeric data should be placed in the numeric domain and characters or string in the string domain
 ```
 ### Data Types in the SQL:-